psluja/psluja.ObjectPools/README.md

 psluja.ObjectPools
 ===================
 Thread-safe generic object pool helps sharing object instances among multiple threads.
-Large object that are costly to create, are state-full and are not thread safe are difficult to use in multi thread environment.
-This little, lightweight library will help to achieve that.
+Large objects that are costly to create, state-full, not thread safe are difficult to use in mult-thread environment.
+This little, lightweight library will help share limited number of objects between many threads.

 Idea
 -------------